 with a copy to [email protected]

-The successful candidate should have, or expect to have an Honours Degree at 2.1 or above (or equivalent) in Statistics or Biostatistics.
-It is essential to have good background knowledge in mathematics, statistics, computer programming (e.g., Matlab, STATA or R) plus a proactive approach to their work.
+The successful candidate should have, or expect to have an Honours Degree at 2.1 or above (or equivalent) in Biostatistics or Computing or Bioinformatics or related field.
+It is essential to have good background knowledge in computer programming (e.g., Matlab, STATA or R).
 Candidates whose first language is not English should have an IELTS score of 6.5 or equivalent.

 The successful candidate will be provided with state-of-the-art resources for computing, and support for research, training courses and conferences, as well as tuition fees (at Home/EU rate) and a monthly stipend for 3 years.